Fulbright Specialist Program

 In Nepal, the FSP empowers host institutions to design and propose projects within eligible disciplines that align with their organizational priorities.
 These projects are matched with highly qualified U.S. academics or professionals who bring their expertise to strengthen institutional linkages and advance mutual goals.

 The program offers U.S. experts at the faculty or full professional level—such as academics, attorneys, journalists, scientists, economists, and specialists in other eligible fields—an opportunity to share their knowledge and skills through impactful, host-driven initiatives.
-These collaborations exchange knowledge, build institutional capacity, and create long-term partnerships that benefit both U.S. and international communities.

 Key Project Activities Include: